-Write to your elected representative, and ask them to urge your Prime Minister or President to call upon President Xi to phase out tiger farms and end all trade in tiger parts and products, from both wild and captive sources.
+Write to your elected representative, and ask them to urge your Prime Minister or President to call upon President Xi to phase out tiger farms and end all trade the parts and products of tigers and other big cats, from both wild and captive sources.

 China is the original ‘tiger farming’ country.
 The first ‘tiger farm’ was established in North-east China in 1986, 13 years after international commercial trade in tigers and tiger parts was banned.
 This was a Government-funded operation to breed tigers for profit, primarily to supply bones for use in traditional medicine.

-In the face of international pressure, China banned domestic trade in tiger bone in 1993 via an order from the State Council, the highest body in government.
-However, China continued to allow domestic trade in tiger skins, and the number of tigers kept captivity across the country – from large-scale, commercial ‘farms’ to small ‘zoos’ and informal backyard operations – has ballooned to around 5,000-6,000 tigers.
+In the face of international pressure, China banned domestic trade in tiger bone and rhino horn in 1993 via an order from the State Council, the highest body in government.
+However, China continued to allow domestic trade in tiger skins, and the number of tigers kept in captivity across the country – from large-scale, commercial ‘farms’ to small ‘zoos’ and informal backyard operations – has ballooned to around 6,000 tigers.
 The ‘tiger farming’ model has also been exported to Laos, Thailand and Vietnam.

 China’s legal trade in tiger skins was documented by us in 2013 (read our report Hidden in Plain Sight).
 Just like the permit system previously used for legal trade in ivory – which was banned in China in 2017 – this system is seriously flawed and gives traders opportunities to ‘launder’ illegally-acquired tiger parts.
 We also uncovered industrial level production of tiger bone wine, which traders claimed was sanctioned by a ‘secret’ government document.